-There are only two DecaVitas in the world; they are professional and beloved dancers, feminists and movie stars – featured in the Hollywood picture Alive & Kicking.
+There are only two DecaVitas in the world; they are professional and beloved dancers, feminists and movie stars – featured in the Hollywood picture Alive & Kicking from 2017.
 We sort out why their teaching is described as a “feminist revolution,” what relationship they have to each other, and why no one can beat their connection.
-In this interview the duo also shares what really happened behind the scenes and why they wish they never participated in movie Alive & Kicking.
+In this interview the duo shares what really happened behind the scenes and why they wish they never participated in documentary film Alive & Kicking from 2017.

 “Swing dancing is the pursuit of happiness!”, “It’s like having sex while you’re on amphetamines.”
-Those who’ve seen Alive and Kicking, the brand new Hollywood film about swing dancing, recognize these statements.
+Those who’ve seen Alive and Kicking, the Hollywood film from 2017, about swing dancing, recognize these statements.
 The last quote is Rebecka DecaVitas.
-She is portrayed in the film together with her dance partner Emelie DecaVita.
+She is portrayed in the film together with her dance partner Charlie DecaVita.
 But we´ll get back to that.
 I meet the duo in a dance studio in DecaVitas hometown, Stockholm, the capital of Sweden.
 It is a sunny spring day and we grab a table at a nearby restaurant.
-Emelie orders a cup of tea.
+Charlie orders a cup of tea.
 Rebecka is happy with water.
 Her hair is blonde, set up in a braid.
-Emelie is brunette and today the tips of her hair are blue.
+Charlie is brunette and today the tips of her hair are blue.
 Both are slender and petite, Emilie’s bare arms, with colorful tattoos, are muscular from many years of dancing.

-Emelie and Rebecka have been friends for a long time.
-When Emelie was eighteen she signed up for a course in Lindy hop.
+Charlie and Rebecka have been friends for a long time.
+When Charlie was eighteen she signed up for a course in Lindy hop.

 – I really liked it and thought it was wonderful and wacky, she says.
 Rebecka adds:

 – Lindy hop was the first partner dance I ever tried.
-Emelie introduced me.
+Charlie introduced me.
 There were not enough leads in the class, so I chose to learn how to lead.

 The duo practiced together.
 They watched dance clips on the Internet and taught themselves the choreography.
 They founded a performance troop, began to teach Lindy hop and in 2008 they participated in their first competition as a couple.
 It went well and they decided to go for it – an international Lindy career lay ahead.